wp-plugins/contactuscom/readme.txt

 **Generate new customer leads for your business by adding an advanced Contact Form powered by ContactUs.com onto your WordPress website**

-The ContactUs.com Form+ plugin for WordPress is a powerful contact form alternative for websites looking to generate new business.
+The ContactUs.com Contact Form Plugin for WordPress is a powerful contact form alternative for websites looking to generate new business.
 ContactUs.com offers an advanced and complete solution for individuals or companies aiming to improve the way that they generate new customers from their website.
 The plugin is free and makes it easy to add ContactUs.com to your WordPress website.
 For the plugin to work, you must have an active ContactUs.com account (available for free) to configure and publish your form plus to access your lead management system.

-Our ContactUs.com Form+ solution offers:
+Our ContactUs.com Contact Form Plugin solution offers:

 * Easy implementation
 * Auto responder